jzumsteg/zumstegs-blog/_posts/2013-09-09-la-rochelle---again.md

 	<figcaption><em>Moules - Mmmmmmmm.</em></figcaption>
 </figure>

+(Update from 2025: We haven't gone to La Rochelle the last two trips, and we've missed it.
+Every day we spent in La Rochelle from 2013 to 2021, we ate at La P'tit Bleu either for lunch of dinner.
+It's still our favorite place to eat in La Rochelle.)

 Here's a picture of the view.
 The tower in the background was built in the 1400s.